Our Approach to Research

 FIPS-Africa is one of a small number of organizations in Africa that can support the entire research into use continuum.
 The research is farmer-led, with farmers and VBAs identifying the challenges faced by the smallholder farmers.
-The research focuses on soil health and fertility, water management, pest and disease prevention and control, crop yields, reduction of drudgery and market system innovations.
+The research focuses on soil health and fertility, water management, pest and disease prevention and control, crop yields, reduction of drudgery, and market system innovations.
 The emphasis is always on frugal innovations suitable for resource-constrained smallholder farmers.

-FIPS is currently research programmes in western Kenya, Rift Valley, and coastal Kenya.
+We are currently implementing research programmes in western Kenya, Rift Valley, and coastal Kenya.

-FIPS Farmer Research Networks
+Farmer Research Networks

 Option for Agro-Ecological Intensification

-FIPS-Africa has developed process guides tailored to address farmers’ needs and facilitate the expression of their concerns, aligning with the “Farmer” principle within FRN principles.
+We have developed process guides tailored to address farmers’ needs and facilitate the expression of their concerns, aligning with the “Farmer” principle within FRN principles.
 The approach empowers farmers to set the research agenda, co-create and design experiments, and collect data by following farmer research network principles.

 Farmer Research Network principles include: